 Inspections – Selective licensing gives local authorities the right to inspect a property at any time and also requires regular landlord inspections

 (MHSLG selective licensing review 2019).

-Many tenants may be sheilding currently and not all tenants want to be regularly inspected by their landlord or the council.
+Many tenants may still be shielding and not all tenants want to be regularly inspected by their landlord or the council.
 One good example is those with Autistic children who can be severely distressed.

 References – Some tenants (e.g. tenants on benefits, Students/Young People looking for their first rental or those moving back from living abroad) may be unable to provide written rental references for the last 5 years and therefore are now unable to move property.

 Council references can take so long that the property is taken by another tenant.

 Landlords will be more selective about the tenants they consider to reduce risk.